 Overview

 Justin P. Murphy is a partner in the Firm’s regulatory practice group.
 A former federal prosecutor, Justin counsels and represents corporate and individual clients involved in government enforcement of complex antitrust, fraud and all phases of white-collar criminal and related civil matters.
-His focus in criminal antitrust investigations includes bid-rigging, price-fixing, procurement fraud, labor market and hiring practice matters, and market allocation in a variety of industries.
+His focus in criminal antitrust investigations includes bid-rigging, price-fixing, procurement fraud, labor market practices and no-poach, and market allocation in a variety of industries.
 He is also experienced in other white-collar matters, including internal corporate investigations, False Claims Act (FCA), Foreign Corrupt Practices Act (FCPA), cybersecurity, securities enforcement, federal grand jury, inspector general investigations and trials and appeals.

-Justin served as trial counsel for Kent Thiry, the former CEO of DaVita, Inc., in the landmark acquittal in the first ever criminal “no-poach” market allocation case.
+Justin served as trial counsel for Kent Thiry, the former CEO of DaVita, Inc., in the landmark acquittal in the first-ever criminal “no-poach” market allocation case.
 This case was the first criminal trial of its kind in the Antitrust Division’s efforts to prosecute certain labor market antitrust issues.
 Following an eight-day jury trial and two days of deliberation, a jury acquitted Thiry and DaVita on all counts.

 Prior to joining McDermott, Justin served as a trial attorney for the Department of Justice (DOJ)’s Criminal Antitrust Division.
 At DOJ, Justin investigated and prosecuted regional, domestic and international cartel cases, as well as procurement fraud, wire fraud, mail fraud and obstruction matters.
 Justin was selected as one out of a handful of prosecutors to lead the DOJ’s Procurement Collusion Strike Force (PCSF).
 He was also a CHIP (Computer Hacking and Intellectual Property prosecutor) for the Antitrust Division, where he assisted and advised Division attorneys on complex digital evidence and data privacy issues.
 In addition, Justin has substantial experience working with corporate leniency applicants, including several of the largest and most recent criminal investigations.